Alignak-monitoring/alignak/doc/source/13_monitoring/asterisk.rst

 Introduction
 =============

-These instructions assume that you've installed Shinken according to the :ref:`Installation tutorial <gettingstarted/installations/shinken-installation>`.
+These instructions assume that you've installed Alignak according to the :ref:`Installation tutorial <gettingstarted/installations/alignak-installation>`.
 The sample configuration entries below reference objects that are defined in the sample config files ("commands.cfg", "templates.cfg", etc.) that was installed if you followed the quickstart.

 Overview